torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 Detection
 =========

-As far as known the uGuru is always placed at and using the (ISA) I/O-ports 0xE0 and 0xE4, so we don't have to scan any port-range, just check what the two ports are holding for detection.
+As far as kanalwn the uGuru is always placed at and using the (ISA) I/O-ports 0xE0 and 0xE4, so we don't have to scan any port-range, just check what the two ports are holding for detection.
 We will refer to 0xE0 as CMD (command-port) and 0xE4 as DATA because Abit refers to them with these names.